Doug Collins (journalist): Awards

 Collins was the recipient of two awards for journalism.
 He received the National Newspaper Award (1953) for his report on Dupre.
 He received the MacMillan Bloedel Award (1975) for reports on alleged corruption at UBC.

 In 1993 he was awarded the 125th Anniversary of the Confederation of Canada Medal, given to approximately 42,000 Canadians "who have made a significant contribution to their fellow citizens, their community, or to Canada."

 Politics

-Collins was acclaimed on 18 October 1988, as the Reform Party of Canada's candidate for the Capilano—Howe Sound electoral district in the 1988 federal election.
+Collins was acclaimed on 18 October 1988 as the Reform Party of Canada's candidate for the Capilano—Howe Sound electoral district in the 1988 federal election.

-The party leader, Preston Manning, had vowed not to sign Collins's nomination papers unless he first agreed to sign a pledge that he supported the party's position against racism.
+The party leader, Preston Manning, had vowed not to sign Collins' nomination papers unless he first agreed to sign a pledge that he supported the party's position against racism.
 Collins refused to sign the pledge.
-Manning rejected Collin's nomination papers, saying he was concerned Collins's candidacy might have a negative effect on the party's fortunes in other ridings.
+Manning rejected Collins' nomination papers, saying he was concerned Collins' candidacy might have a negative effect on the party's fortunes in other ridings.